Junpengalaitp/Algorithm-Data-Structure/markdown/backtrack.md

 * loop all substrings start from this index, if current substring is valid and recursion on remaining substring returned true, return true
 * if not return true, return false at end
 * use a cache to cache result

+### 611. Valid Triangle Number
+* backtrack
+* sort the input, so we can filter out the edges that are already larger than current 2 edges sum